crytic/building-secure-contracts/program-analysis/echidna/property-creation.md

 ## Enhacing postcondition checks

 If the previous properties are passing, this means that the pre-conditions are good enough, however the post-conditions are not very precise.
-Avoid reverting doesn't mean that the contract is in a valid state.
+Avoiding reverts doesn't mean that the contract is in a valid state.
 Let's add some basic preconditions:

 ```solidity
   ...